qwasmi2025/petspeak/replit.md

 ## Overview

 PetSpeak is a mobile-first web application that uses AI to analyze and interpret animal vocalizations.
-Users can record their pet's sounds, receive instant AI-powered analysis of what their pet might be communicating, and maintain a history of recordings.
-The application features a playful, accessible interface inspired by Shazam's simplicity and Spotify's audio visualization.
+Users can record their pet's sounds, receive instant AI-powered analysis of what their pet might be communicating.
+The application features a futuristic AI-style interface with animated green dots background, glassmorphism cards, and dark theme.

 **Core Functionality:**
 - Record pet vocalizations via browser microphone
-- AI-powered sound analysis using OpenAI's API
+- AI-powered sound analysis using OpenAI's GPT-4o API
 - Visual feedback with waveform visualization during recording
 - Detailed results including detected needs, confidence scores, and actionable tips
-- User authentication and recording history
+- Google Sign-in authentication with 100 credits per new user
+- Multi-language support for translations (10 languages)
 - Admin dashboard for system analytics

 ## User Preferences